My top 5 favorite tried and true romances are below:

 Short-Straw Bride is THE BOOK that made me a die-hard fan of Karen's.
 It reminded me of 7 Brides for 7 Brothers (except there were only 4 brothers) following the Archer clan, orphans staking their claim on their land, keeping intruders out with shotguns, barbed-wire fences and animal traps.
 Now grown men, Travis, Jim, Crockett, and Neil Archer aren't quite sure what to make of the beautiful Meredith Hayes.

 For me, Karen's books are like coming home.
 Her stories are always rock solid with complex characters, heart-melting romances, and the gospel message seamlessly woven in.
 Her books check all my boxes as a reader.
-I'd start with Short-Straw Bridebut you honestly can't go wrong with any of this author's books.
+I'd start with Short-Straw Bride, but you honestly can't go wrong with any of this author's books.

-by Becky Wade Award-winning and contemporary Christian fiction author Becky Wade is known for creating characters and worlds you want to inhabit.
+4.)
+True to You by Becky Wade Award-winning and contemporary Christian fiction author Becky Wade is known for creating characters and worlds you want to inhabit.
 Don't you just want to dive headfirst into this stunning cover?
 This is especially true in her Bradford sisters trilogy.
 True to You is book one in this series.

 After a devastating heartbreak three years earlier, Nora Bradford finds burying herself in work and books much safer, John Lawton, a Navy Seal seeks Nora's help digging into the ancestry of his biological family because of an inherited diagnosis.